 Watching football can be an emotional experience and it is recognised that fans will want to celebrate together when goals are scored and unfortunately covid-19 mitigations cannot override human behaviour.
 However, you should ensure that all other mitigations are in place and that consideration has been given to what steps will be taken in the event of unruly patrons on match days.

 It is hoped that through implementation of control measures we can continue to work together to control Covid-19 transmission and ensure Glasgow can move safely to the next stages of the route map

 Covid-19 Scotland's Strategic Framework came into effect on 2nd November and was updated in February 2021.
 This introduced the Local Levels (Level 0 - Level 4) which determine the Covid-19 restrictions in effect in a Local Authority area at any point in time.

-Glasgow, along with the rest of Mainland Scotland, is currently in Level 4.
-A significant easing of restrictions is anticipated from 26th April, with an announcement expected on 20th April to clarify what Level each Local Authority will move to.
+Glasgow, along with the rest of Mainland Scotland, is currently in Level 3.
+A further easing of restrictions is anticipated from 17th May, at which point the First Minister has indicated that she expects Scotland to move to Level 2.